The Cosmic Expansion History from Line-Intensity Mapping

 The multipoles of the observed power spectrum are~\cite{Bernal_IM}

 where $\mathcal{L}_{\ell}$ is the Legendre polynomial of degree $\ell$ and the observed power spectrum is determined by the observational window function, using $\tilde{P}(k,\mu) = W(k,\mu)P(k,\mu)$.

-In this work we focus on spectral lines related to star formation, which are brighter than HI with respect to the corresponding foregrounds, and hence may be more promising to provide higher signal-to-noise measurements of the large-scale structure as far back as the epoch of reionization.
-In order to model the line intensities, we associate a star-formation rate to a halo of a given mass, and compute the expected luminosity density and other astrophysical quantities using the halo mass function.
-We consider Lyman-$\alpha$, H$\alpha$ and CO(1-0), and follow the models and prescriptions of~Refs.~\cite{Silva_Lyalpha}, \cite{Gong_lines} and \cite{Li_CO_16}, respectively.
+In this work we focus on spectral lines related to star formation, which are brighter than HI with respect to the corresponding foregrounds, and hence may be more promising to provide higher signal-to-noise measurements as far back as the epoch of reionization.
+We consider Lyman-$\alpha$, H$\alpha$, {CII,} and CO(1-0), and follow the models and prescriptions of~Refs.~\cite{Silva_Lyalpha}, \cite{Gong_lines}, \cite{Silva_CII} and \cite{Li_CO_16}, respectively.
 The standard approach in these models is to use a set of scaling relations (calibrated from simulations and/or dedicated observations) to associate a star-formation rate to a halo of a given mass, and then relate it to the line luminosity.
 This can then be integrated over the halo mass function to get an expected signal \cite{Lidz:2011dx,Breysse:2014uia,Breysse2019}.
 In our analysis below we adopt the fiducial parameter values presented in these works, naively interpolating (or extrapolating) them to other redshifts, as needed.
 Naturally, herein lies the largest uncertainty in our forecasts.
 However, we emphasize that our use of Eqs.~\eqref{eq:paramPk},\eqref{eq:multipole_scale} ensures that the influence of the astrophysical uncertainties is minimal.
-While in a pessimistic scenario the amplitude of the signal may be lower than we forecast, the marginalization over the astrophysical parameters renders the analysis less susceptible to differences in the shape of the biases or luminosity functions.
+While in a pessimistic scenario the amplitude of the signal may be lower than we forecast, the marginalization over the astrophysical parameters renders the analysis less susceptible to {incorrect modelling of the astrophysics} \footnote{{Only in some cases, such as regarding the radiative transfer of the Lyman-$\alpha$ line, where the observed emission extends beyond the dark matter halo, this procedure might not be general enough and fail to marginalize over these effects.
+We leave the study of this scenario for future research.}}.

 To estimate the potential of LIM BAO measurements, we forecast measurements of the following planned and future experiments targeting the spectral lines above: